meganz/sdk/README.md

 Filesystem event monitoring: The provided filesystem layer implements the Linux `inotify` and the MacOS `fsevents` interfaces.

-To build the the reference `megacli` example, you may also need to install:
+To build the reference `megacli` example, you may also need to install:

 * GNU Readline (`libreadline-dev`, `readline-devel`)